 Interestingly employees when looking for work, changing employers, are looking past just the salary when deciding where to work

 I hope this article was of some assistance to you.
 You certainly will have that feeling like your on your own.
 Your always welcome to give us a call and discuss where your at.
 We are A Whole New Approach, leaders in workplace commentary and representation.
 Facing dismissal for raising your concerns, feel your being forced to resign.
 Facing a workplace investigation call us immediately.
 Advice is free, prompt and confidential.
 We work Australia wide.
+Been a victim of workplace harassment or stuck in a toxic workplace culture and want to discuss it give us a call.

 Call 1800 333 666